Article written by Elisa

 Dinan developed on the shores of the River Rance, which flows into the English Channel.
 From Dinan’s port in the lower town, take a bike* or an electric boat (no boating license required) and follow the River Rance upstream to explore the Vallée de la Rance.
 As soon as you leave Dinan, the houses disappear, and nature takes over again.

-Exploring the valley on two wheels is easy (the path is flat) and allows you to explore neighboring villages.
+Exploring the valley on two wheels is easy (the path is flat) and allows you to visit neighboring villages.

 Stop at Léhon, a lovely village located a few kilometers south.
 Stroll through Léhon’s streets and visit the abbey and its medieval garden.
-The garden was reconstructed as it was in medieval times from ancient illuminated manuscripts.
+The garden was reconstructed as it was in medieval times, based on ancient illuminated manuscripts.

 After exploring the Vallée de la Rance, travel back to Dinan, where you will spend the night.